 Styro Innovations has come up with some interesting DIY modular floating systems to help you with your boating project.

-These are sold in kits for YOUR project...we do not sell boats...we sell the pontoons for you to build your project and you are responsible to follow your state laws.
+The paddleboards and boats you see pictured are sold in kits for YOUR project...we do not sell actual boats...we sell the kits for you to build your project, and you are responsible to follow your state laws.

 rolling model